mjzuppe/mjzuppe.github.io/README.md

 I'm an ex-enterprise business director now founder and consultant who obsesses about the dignity of work and its intersection with technology.
 I find the most joy in managing creatives and engineers by bridging out-of-the-box thinking with business objectives.
 I know because I'm a creator myself as a full stack developer, jaded music producer, and homebrewer.

 ## What I do
+Bootstrapped, lean, and impactful business and product development

 ### [Yallhands](https://yallhands.com) (founder)
 Making it simple for any business leader to better their workplace knowledge, communications, and culture.